-It is anticipated that Directors may from time to time pursue personal and private business interests or participate in other organizations.
-At all times, a Director shall discharge his or her duties in the best interests of the credit union.
-It is incumbent upon the Director to disclose conflicting interests, in writing, to the Chairperson and request to have entered, in the minutes of meetings of Directors, the nature and extent of the interest.
+It is expected that Directors may sometimes pursue personal and private business interests or participate in other organizations.
+A Director shall always discharge his or her duties in the best interests of the credit union.
+It is incumbent upon the Director to disclose conflicting material interests, in writing, to the Chairperson and request to have entered, in the minutes of meetings of Directors, the nature and extent of the material interest.
 The Director shall not participate in any vote conducted by the Directors relating to the conflict.